 Winter Storm Watch:

-- Impact...roads will become icy and snow covered...making for hazardous travel conditions.
-Heavy wet snow will result in increased avalanche threat.
+- Impact...travel will be hazardous due to heavy snow...poor visibilities and snow covered roads.
 Precautionary/preparedness actions...
 A Winter Storm Watch is issued when there is the potential for severe winter weather conditions to develop.
 Winter storms may have strong winds and reduced visibility due to heavy snowfall and blowing snow.
 Snow accumulations of over 6 inches across the plains and high valleys or over 8 inches in the mountains may occur.
 If you are planning to travel in the watch area during the time of the watch...listen to the latest weather forecast and consider traveling at another time or by another Route.
 If you must travel in or through the watch area during the time of the watch...take along a winter survival kit.
-Sr